 If you don’t want to make soap from scratch, you could also try this quick and easy Dandelion & Honey Melt & Pour Soap project that uses ready made soap base instead.

-For more soap inspiration and recipes, check out my Natural Soap Making package!
+For more soap inspiration and recipes, check out my Handmade Natural Soaps eBook package!

 6. Dandelion Lotion Bars

 I originally made these lotion bars for my husband.
 He was a rock mason and the mortar and rough stone left his hands dry, cracked, and bleeding.